MagicPoulp/vulkan_charts_flutter/README.md

 But we can embed flutter inside a native app.

 # Choice of technique

+Main reason for using a FlutterView: to transfer data between the Flutter code and the SurfaceView.
+It is simpler and faster wihtin the same activity.

 There are 3 ways, activity, fragment, view. https://flutter.dev/docs/development/add-to-app/android/project-setup